Lieutenant colonel (United States): History

 The rank of lieutenant colonel has existed in England since the 16th century and was used in the militias and provincial forces of the Thirteen Colonies.
-The Continental Army used the rank in the same way the British Army did: as the highest ranking officer in a line infantry regiment after its colonel.
-The lieutenant colonel was sometimes known as "lieutenant to the colonel."
+The Continental Army used the rank in the same way the British Army did: as the highest-ranking officer in a line infantry regiment after its colonel.
 In the British army, regiments were commanded by their lieutenant colonels, as the colonel was a titular position (with the incumbent often being absent from his regiment and serving as a senior staff officer or general officer or in a political or courtly role in Britain).
 Since British colonels were not "combat" officers, from May 1778 onwards Continental regiments began to eliminate colonels by attrition and replace them with lieutenant colonel commandants to simplify prisoner exchanges.
 The conversion was never completely effected and some regiments remained commanded by colonels throughout the war.
 From 1784 until 1791, there was only one lieutenant colonel in the United States Army: Josiah Harmar, who acted as the army's commanding officer.

 In the Continental Army aides to the Commander in Chief, viz., Lieutenant General George Washington, were lieutenant colonels.
 Additionally, certain officers serving under the Adjutant General, Inspector General, and Judge Advocate General, ranked as lieutenant colonels.
 During the 19th century, lieutenant colonel was often a terminal rank for many officers, since the full rank "colonel" was considered extremely prestigious and reserved only for the most successful officers.
 Upon the outbreak of the Civil War, the rank of lieutenant colonel became much more common and was used as a "stepping stone" for officers who commanded small regiments or battalions and were expected, by default, to be promoted to full colonel once the manpower of a regiment grew in strength.
 Such was the case of Joshua Lawrence Chamberlain, who commanded a Maine regiment as both a lieutenant colonel and later as a colonel.

 After the Civil War ended, those officers remaining in the military found lieutenant colonel to again be a terminal rank, although many lieutenant colonels were raised to higher positions in a brevet status.
 Such was the case with George A. Custer, who was a lieutenant colonel in the regular army, but held the brevet rank of major general.
 The 20th century saw lieutenant colonel in its present-day status although, during the 1930s, many officers again found the rank to be terminal as the rank of colonel was reserved for only a select few officers.